-Financial Management for Federally-Funded Organizations
+Financial Management Handbook for Federally Funded Organizations

-The purpose of this Financial Management Guide is to aid new and operating grantees with the development of financial management systems and policies that are compatible with the fiscal responsibilities set forth by the funding agency (Rural Development) and the Office of Management and Budget (OMB).
-While self-help housing programs that have been operating for many years may have sophisticated financial systems and policies, others are lacking written, established financial procedures that assure proper internal controls.
+The financial management handbook aids new and operating self-help grantees with the development of financial management systems and policies that are compatible with the fiscal responsibilities set forth by the funding agency (Rural Development) and the Office of Management and Budget (OMB).
+While selfhelp housing programs that have been operating for many years may have sophisticated financial systems and policies, others are lacking written, established financial procedures that assure proper internal controls.